Voultapher/sort-research-rs/writeup/glidesort_perf_analysis/text.md

 <img src="assets/firestorm-hot-u64-scaling-random.png" width=600 />

 Out of all the tested micro-architectures it reaches the highest random throughput peak, of ~0.1 elements per cycle (elem/cycle) for size 16 inputs.
-Assuming ~80 comparisons required for such an input, would mean one compare and swap every second cycle for rust_glidesort_stable. rust_std_stable in contrast that uses insertion sort, only manages ~0.037 (aka 3.7e-2) elem/cycle for the same input. rust_ipn_stable shows throughput very close to that on Zen3, eg. 10k 1.85e-2 elem/cycle vs 0.188e-2 elem/cycle, 1m 1.15e-2 elem/cycle vs 1.12e-2 elem/cycle.
+Assuming ~80 comparisons required for such an input, would mean one compare and swap every second cycle for rust_glidesort_stable. rust_std_stable in contrast that uses insertion sort, only manages ~0.037 (aka 3.7e-2) elem/cycle for the same input. rust_ipn_stable shows throughput very close to that on Zen3, eg. 1.85e-2 elem/cycle vs 0.188e-2 elem/cycle for 10k inputs, and  1.15e-2 elem/cycle vs 1.12e-2 elem/cycle for 1m inputs.
 In contrast rust_glidesort_stable, c_fluxsort_stable and cpp_powersort_stable see large improvements in throughput.
-Eg. rust_glidesort_stable 10k 1.75e-2 elem/cycle vs 3e-2 elem/cycle, 1m 1.3e-2 elem/cycle vs 2.21e-2 elem/cycle.
+Eg. rust_glidesort_stable has 1.75e-2 elem/cycle vs 3e-2 elem/cycle for 10k inputs, and 1.3e-2 elem/cycle vs 2.21e-2 elem/cycle for 1m inputs.
 Clearly their implementations allow the Firestorm micro-architecture to exploit more ILP.

 <img src="assets/firestorm-rust_ipn_stable-vs-rust_glidesort_stable-hot-u64.png" width=600 />